tumajote/Mnist-NN-classifier/Documentation/Implementation.md

 # Implementation

-This architecture of the  mnist classifier neural net is comprised of five python modules: activation functions, backpropagate, data, gradient_descent and network.
+This architecture of the  mnist classifier is comprised of seven python modules: activation_functions, backpropagate, cost_functions, data, gradient_descent, network and plot.

 ## Network